Top of the pageCheck Your Symptoms

 - Sudden, severe headache.

-- Dizziness, unsteadiness, or the inability to stand or walk, especially if other symptoms are present.
+- Feeling dizzy or unsteady or not being able to stand or walk, especially if you also have other symptoms.

 - Confusion or a change in level of consciousness or behavior.